Rohitpratap311/boilerplate-gen/frontend/React/README.md

 ## Integeration

-Works with any boilerplate backend chose, uses all the end-points given in the doc (check backend scheme).
+Works with any boilerplate backend chose, uses all the end-points given in the doc (check backend schema).

 ## Scripts